Breville Dual Boiler Review: Great Value Espresso Machine

 Value for Money – 4/5

-The BDB comes with a commercial-standard 58 mm portafilter and four different filter baskets – both pressurised and non-pressurised single shots and double shots.
-Pressurised baskets, also known as dual wall filter baskets, make it easy for newcomers to pull a beautiful shot of espresso, even if the coffee grounds aren’t quite perfect.
+The BDB comes with a commercial-standard 58 mm portafilter and four different filter baskets – both pressurized and non-pressurized single shots and double shots.
+Pressurized baskets, also known as dual wall filter baskets, make it easy for newcomers to pull a beautiful shot of espresso, even if the coffee grounds aren’t quite perfect.

-All of this, coupled with its incredible performance, really makes you feel like you’re getting your money’s worth (and then some!) from the Sage Dual Boiler espresso machine.
+All of this, coupled with its incredible performance, really makes you feel like you’re getting your money’s worth (and then some!) from the Breville Dual Boiler espresso machine.

 You don’t make a lot of milky drinks: If you rarely make a latte or cappuccino, you probably don’t need the ability to brew coffee and steam milk simultaneously.
-You can save a significant amount of money opting for one of Sage’s smaller models like the Infuser, our pick for best espresso machine this year, or even the Duo Temp or the Cafe Roma.
+You can save a significant amount of money opting for one of Breville’s smaller models like the Infuser, which is our pick for best espresso machine this year, or even the Duo Temp or the Cafe Roma.

-You don’t own a grinder: If you don’t want to buy a grinder to pair with your espresso machine, or lack the space for yet another appliance, consider the Sage Barista Express, the Barista Touch, or Oracle espresso machines, both of which offer a built-in grinder.
+You don’t own a grinder: If you don’t want to buy a grinder to pair with your espresso machine, or lack the space for yet another appliance, consider the Breville Barista Express, the Barista Touch, or the Oracle.
+All these machines come with a built-in grinder.

 - Partida, V. (2017, December 5).
 PID vs. Pstat.
 Retrieved from https://coffeetechniciansguild.org/blog/2017/11/21/pid-vs-pstat